How to Make a Healthy Smoothie (Protein, Fat, & Fiber!)

 • kefir – drinkable fermented milk with a great source of probiotics

-• nuts, nut butter, and seeds – peanut butter, almond butter, cashew butter, tahini, chia seeds, hemp seeds, flax seeds, sunflower seeds…
+• nuts, nut butter, and seeds – peanut butter, almond butter, cashew butter, tahini, chia seeds, hemp seeds, ground flaxseed, or sunflower seeds.

 • tofu – a good vegan option and blends up super creamy with a neutral taste.